grafana/tempo/docs/tempo/website/troubleshooting/_index.md

   - `max_compaction_objects` to determine the max number of objects in a compacted block.
 This should relatively high, generally in the millions.
   - `retention_duration` for how long traces should be retained in the backend.

 ## Problem 4.
-Distributor is not accepting traces

-The distributor is not accepting traces.
-It is showing the following messages:
+Maximum trace limit reached

+In high volume tracing environments the default trace limits are sometimes not sufficient.
+For example, if you reach the [maximum number of live traces allowed](https://github.com/grafana/tempo/blob/3710d944cfe2a51836c3e4ef4a97316ed0526a58/modules/overrides/limits.go#L25) per tenant in the ingester, you will see the following messages:
 `max live traces per tenant exceeded: per-user traces limit (local: 10000 global: 0 actual local: 10000) exceeded`.

-Possible reasons why you are seeing this error is because you have reached the [maximum number of live traces allowed](https://github.com/grafana/tempo/blob/3710d944cfe2a51836c3e4ef4a97316ed0526a58/modules/overrides/limits.go#L25) per tenant in the ingester.

 ### Solutions

 - Check if you have the `overrides` parameter in your configuration file.
-- If it is missing, add the setting using instructions in [Override trace limit](../configuration/override).
+- If it is missing, add overrides using instructions in [Ingestion limits](../configuration/ingestion-limit).
+You can override the default values of the following parameters:

+   - `ingestion_burst_size` : Burst size used in span ingestion.
+Default is `100,000`.
+   - `ingestion_rate_limit` : Per-user ingestion rate limit in spans per second.
+Default is `100,000`.
+   - `max_spans_per_trace` : Maximum number of spans per trace.  `0` to disable.
+Default is `50,000`.
+   - `max_traces_per_user`: Maximum number of active traces per user, per ingester. `0` to disable.
+Default is `10,000`.
-- Increase the maximum limit of the `max_traces_per_user` parameter to a failsafe value like `50000`.
+- Increase the maximum limit to a failsafe value.
+For example, increase the limit for the `max_traces_per_user` parameter from `10,000` like `50000`.